Bill O'Reilly portrays himself as the victim in interview with New York Times

 On Saturday, hours after the Times story about the $32 million settlement came out, O'Reilly tweeted: "My investigative team has done a superb job in exposing the lies and smear.
 I will speak with you on Monday."

+O'Reilly has a nightly podcast for subscribers to his web site.
+It is unclear if he will address the matter on Monday night's podcast.

-O'Reilly has been actively seeking a new TV job.
-His spokesman Mark Fabiani asserted that the leaks to the Times were "obviously designed to embarrass Bill O'Reilly and to keep him from competing in the marketplace."
+The crux of O'Reilly's response to the controversy has been to charge the Times (and Fox) with sabotage.
+On Saturday his spokesman Mark Fabiani asserted that the leaks to the Times were "obviously designed to embarrass Bill O'Reilly and to keep him from competing in the marketplace."

 On CNN's "Reliable Sources," Steel had a different account.
 She and Schmidt had been pursuing information about the Wiehl settlement "for a while," she said, but they weren't able to confirm it for their first story about O'Reilly's secret settlements, which was published back in April.